Homaei/DigitalTwin-Water-ML/README.md

 # Water Consumption Forecasting Using Digital Twins and AI/ML

 ## Overview

-This project focuses on leveraging machine learning (ML) and artificial intelligence (AI) models for water consumption forecasting, using data collected through **Digital Twins** implemented across various villages in Spain.
-By providing real-time and historical data, these Digital Twins enable more accurate predictions and optimized resource management.
+This project leverages **Digital Twin** technology along with advanced **Machine Learning (ML)** and **Artificial Intelligence (AI)** models to accurately forecast water consumption across multiple rural villages in Spain.
+By integrating real-time and historical data collected by Digital Twins, we aim to support effective resource management, optimize infrastructure planning, and enhance sustainability.

-Our digital twin system aggregates data from water meters, meteorological stations, and programmable logic controllers (PLCs).
-It analyzes this data using AI/ML models to forecast water consumption and detect possible leaks, thereby improving overall efficiency in water resource management.

-Accurate water consumption forecasting is vital for effective resource management, infrastructure planning, and sustainability.
-This report compares various time series forecasting models for predicting water consumption over 6-month and 18-month horizons.
-The models include traditional statistical methods, like the Prophet model with custom seasonalities and regressors, and more advanced machine learning approaches like XGBoost, LightGBM, and LSTM neural networks.

-We applied advanced feature engineering to improve predictive performance, incorporating lag features, rolling statistics, and domain-specific variables such as maximum temperature and day of the week.
-Both Prophet and LSTM models were optimized through hyperparameter tuning, including techniques like dropout layers, learning rate adjustments, and stacking ensemble methods.

-The five top-performing models for the 6-month and 18-month forecasts were evaluated using key performance metrics, including Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and Mean Absolute Percentage Error (MAPE).
-The following sections present the detailed results.
+### Digital Twin System

+Our **Digital Twin** setup collects data from multiple sources:

+- **Water Meters**: Capture regular water usage data.
+- **Meteorological Stations**: Provide weather data, helping identify correlations with water consumption.
+- **Programmable Logic Controllers (PLCs)**: Monitor and control the water distribution system for improved operational efficiency.

+This data is aggregated and processed through ML and AI models to forecast water consumption and detect anomalies.
+By identifying unusual patterns early, we enable timely responses to leaks, reducing waste and supporting efficient water usage.

+### Importance of Water Consumption Forecasting

+Accurate water forecasting is crucial for managing finite water resources, supporting infrastructure planning, and enhancing sustainability.
+The benefits of a robust forecasting model include:

+1. **Improved Resource Management**: Predictions allow for optimized supply, minimizing waste and cost.
+2. **Better Infrastructure Decisions**: Insights from forecasts support maintenance and expansion prioritization.
+3. **Enhanced Sustainability**: By aligning distribution with demand, we conserve energy and reduce environmental impacts.

+### Forecasting Models and Methodologies

+The project evaluates several models for water consumption forecasting over 6-month and 18-month horizons, comparing traditional and advanced ML methods:

+1. **Prophet Model**: A time series forecasting model designed for seasonality, holidays, and custom regressors, tailored for periodic consumption changes.
+2. **XGBoost and LightGBM**: Efficient and accurate boosted tree algorithms, further improved with custom feature engineering.
+3. **LSTM Neural Networks**: Long Short-Term Memory networks, ideal for capturing long-sequence dependencies essential in forecasting water trends.

+### Feature Engineering

+Advanced feature engineering techniques were applied to enhance predictive accuracy:

+- **Lag Features**: Integrate past consumption data to capture temporal patterns.
+- **Rolling Statistics**: Use rolling means, standard deviations, and max values to smooth out short-term fluctuations.
+- **Domain-Specific Variables**: Incorporate factors like maximum daily temperature and day of the week, significantly impacting water usage.

+### Hyperparameter Tuning

+We fine-tuned each model to optimize performance:

+- **Prophet Model**: Tuned seasonality, added holiday effects, and custom regressors.
+- **LSTM Model**: Adjusted dropout rates, learning rates, sequence length, and layer units through grid and randomized search.
+- **Stacking Ensemble Methods**: Combined outputs from XGBoost and LightGBM models to increase robustness by capturing different aspects of the data.

+### Model Evaluation Metrics

+Each model was evaluated on the following metrics to identify top performers across 6-month and 18-month forecasting periods:

+1. **Mean Absolute Error (MAE)**: Average error magnitude in predictions.
+2. **Root Mean Squared Error (RMSE)**: Provides a higher penalty for large prediction errors.
+3. **Mean Absolute Percentage Error (MAPE)**: Standardized error measurement as a percentage for cross-model comparison.

+Based on these metrics, the best models for each forecasting period are presented in the following sections.

 | No | Model                                                                                          | 6 M MAE | 6 M RMSE | 6 M MAPE | 18 M MAE | 18 M RMSE | 18 M MAPE |